anshu109/My_portfolio/index.md

 [Diagnosis of breast cancer using a logistic classifier](https://github.com/emani27/Emani_DataScience/blob/master/Logistic%20Regression%20Project.ipynb)

 <img src="images/breast-cancer.jpeg?raw=true"/>

+**Skilled Used**- Pandas, Numpy, Matplotlib, sklearn

+**Project objective**: In this project I worked with real world data which is related with direct marketing campaigns (phone calls) of a Portuguese banking institution.
+The classification goal is to predict if the client will subscribe a term deposit or not

+**Quantifiable result**: We could predict 90.6% **Accuracy** in UCI BANK Data

 - Used logistic regression to identify a tumour as malignant or benign based on various attributes
 - Classified tumors as benign or malignant by studying patterns in measured attributes of those tumors